 In spite of claims in the right wing Press, Circle is not a successful company.
 In 2012 Circle had to beg its shareholders for £46m of cash, on threat of insolvency.
 It got the money - but it’s still struggling to balance the books - and delivering poor service to boot, even as it’s held up as an exemplar of a health ‘mutual’.

-The Cabinet Office pages But in truth they are private companies and are subject to all the pressures and failings that are found in private companies.
+The Cabinet Office pages present mutuals as a panacea, But in truth they are private companies and are subject to all the pressures and failings that are found in private companies.

 Cornwall has been a testbed of privatisation.
-The failings of Serco as their out-of-hours provider are well known But less well known is that the community services provider is a so-called mutual, and it is failing:
+The failings of Serco as their out-of-hours provider are well known.
+But less well known is that the community services provider is a so-called mutual, and it is failing too: